-While the Marie Kondo frenzy may have passed since the launch of Spark Joy, there's no denying that we're still fascinated with all things decluttering and tidying up.
+While the Marie Kondo frenzy may have passed since the launch of her book Spark Joy, there's no denying that we're still fascinated with all things decluttering and tidying up.
 Many of us may have gotten rid of many useless items since reading the book, but few of us could actually claim to have successfully decluttered and organized our homes in their entirety.
 Is your closet really free of clutter?
 Are you using your cupboards in the best way possible?
 Is your pantry as organized as Khloé Kardashian's?
 If anything, the KonMari book barely opened our eyes to organizing the Japanese way.

-So we turned to someone we knew would be able to shed light on the Japanese way of organizing: Seiko Kamiya, account executive of Yamazaki, a century-old family business stemming from Japan and dedicated to bringing intelligent design solutions to small homes worldwide.
+So we turned to someone we knew would be able to shed light on the Japanese way of organizing: Seiko Kamiya, account executive of Yamazaki Home, a century-old family business stemming from Japan and dedicated to bringing intelligent design solutions to small homes worldwide.
 Ready to overhaul your organizational system the Japanese way?
 Take a few hours of your weekend to implement these philosophies—you'll be glad you did.

-"Some of the philosophies the Japanese swear by are using space vertically when possible such as stacking items," says Kamiya.
+"Some of the philosophies the Japanese swear by are using space vertically when possible, such as stacking items," says Kamiya.
 "We also use little boxes and bags to organize items, and we try to group most things, whether it's in the kitchen, bathroom, or the closet."

 "The best way to keep drawers and cupboards clean is by using items such as drawer organizers, dish risers to create two shelves in kitchen cabinets, and shoe racks to create an extra row for shoe storage," says Kamiya.
 In other words, don't just assume that your closed storage is already optimized, and create ways to make them better suit your needs.

 "Our first trick for organizing closet space is to organize your closet seasonally, and put away items that are for colder/winter weather," explains Kamiya.
 After all, no one wants heavy winter jackets in the entryway.
-"Also, we use many over the door hooks, and space saving vacuums to compress air and fit more clothes in tight spaces."
+"Also, we use many over-the-door hooks, and space-saving vacuums to compress air and fit more clothes in tight spaces."
 When switching closets for the season, invest in vacuum space bags to keep seasonal storage to a minimum.

-"I would also recommend to have an 'everything box' where you throw miscellaneous items that you aren’t currently using," adds Kamiya.
+"I would also recommend having an 'everything box' where you throw miscellaneous items that you aren’t currently using," adds Kamiya.
 No matter how small or how big—an everything box will always ensure that you'll always know where to find things, even if certain items don't have a designated space in your home.

-"In Japan, the entry way is free from shoes," says Kamiya.
+"In Japan, the entryway is free from shoes," says Kamiya.
 "We hide them in a shoe rack or shoe cabinet.
-In fact, most houses come with these built in.
+In fact, most houses come with these built-in.
 You will also find many umbrella stands in entryways.
 Most Japanese wear slippers, so you will also find slipper racks in most houses, which include a pair for guests."
 Don't let your shoes overtake your entryway or closet—your shoe storage should account for each and every pair.
-Once you have your system in place, adopt a 'one in, one out' mentality so you'll never run out of space.
+Once you have your system in place, adopt a "one in, one out" mentality so you'll never run out of space.

-"To create additional storage in a small bathroom we use racks, hooks, and most importantly suction cups for storing items," says Kamiya.
+"To create additional storage in a small bathroom, we use racks, hooks, and most importantly, suction cups for storing items," says Kamiya.
 "You can install these things in cabinets and under sinks."
 No matter how small your bathroom is, there is a storage solution.
-Prioritize closed storage, but know that you can always display the prettier items in carts, on racks or on hooks.
+Prioritize closed storage, but know that you can always display the prettier items in carts, on racks, or on hooks.